 Note: Class D Shares are available to investors on a direct purchase basis.
-Class A shares, Class E Shares and Class F Shares are available only through investment dealers and financial intermediaries who have entered into a distribution agreement with the Fund Manager.
+Class A Shares, Class E Shares and Class F Shares are available through registered dealers and financial intermediaries who have entered into a distribution agreement with the Manager.